 We sent a letter to friends and family and ended up raising all of the money needed to go to the Lone Star Leadership Academy.

 I designed a donation card, kind of like a football square.
 Each square had a dollar amount and all the squares added up the cost of the trip.
-I asked family, friends, co-workers, church members, and teachers to donate to the cause and it went very, very smooth.
+I asked family, friends, co-workers, church members, and teachers to donate to the cause and it went very, very smoothly.

 I purchased an Apple watch to raffle.
 I advertised it to family and friends.
 I used social media to communicate it with them.
 We also used PayPal and the cash app for payment options.
 We were very successful in selling the tickets rather quickly.
 Once tickets were sold, we recorded the raffle and posted it online for people see and announce the winner.
 The raffle helped pay for the cost of the full tuition.

 My daughter baked cakes for fundraising and sold candy bars.
 Sam's had a candy bar fundraising box and she sold them in the neighbor hood with the families help.